 Wicklow RNLI tow fishing vessel with mechanical problems to safety

-The all-weather lifeboat Jock & Annie Slater put to sea shortly before 12:30pm under the command of Second Coxswain Ciaran Doyle and a volunteer crew, following a launch request from the Coast Guard.
+The all-weather relief fleet lifeboat RNLB Joanna and Henry Williams put to sea shortly after 1:30pm this afternoon (Wednesday 24 March) under the command of Coxswain Nick Keogh and a volunteer crew, following a launch request from the Coast Guard.

-A towline was quickly established, and the fishing vessel with three crew was brought safely alongside the South Quay at 2:20pm.
+A towline was quickly established, and the fishing vessel with two crew was brought safely alongside the East pier at 2:45pm.

 Key facts about the RNLI